 As the default position, all care homes should seek to enable the different types of visits described in this section.

 Section 1 of the guidance sets out the framework for developing a visiting policy, and, in 1.2, the roles of the Director of Public Health and Director of Adult Social Services.
 It makes clear that blanket bans covering whole local authority areas are not appropriate.

 Section 1.3 sets out advice for making decisions about particular residents or groups of residents, noting that

 Providers must consider the rights of residents who may lack the relevant mental capacity needed to make particular decisions.
+This will include residents who lack the capacity to decide who they wish their single named visitor to be [this must be a typo as it does not reflect the current limit].
 For example, some people with dementia and learning disabilities may lack the relevant capacity to decide whether or not to consent to a provider’s visiting policy.
 These residents will fall under the empowering framework of the Mental Capacity Act 2005 (MCA) and are protected by its safeguards.
-Where appropriate, their advocates or those with power of attorney should be consulted, and if there is a deputy or attorney with relevant authority they must consent on the person’s behalf to the visiting policy.
+Where appropriate, their advocates or those with power of attorney should be consulted, and if there is a deputy or attorney with relevant authority they must make the best interests decision to consent on the person’s behalf to the visiting policy.

 When considering their visiting policy, staff will need to consider the legal, decision-making framework, offered by the MCA, individually for each of these residents and should not make blanket decisions for groups of people.
 The government has published advice on caring for residents without relevant mental capacity, the MCA and Deprivation of Liberty Safeguards (DoLS) during the pandemic, setting out what relevant circumstances should be considered when making best interest decisions.